 - Having an incarcerated parent or guardian

 Families are a system, and more than that, they’re most people’s first system.
 Your family is there from the moment you are born, often through childhood, adolescence and even into early adulthood.
 If your family shapes who you are initially in life, this can pose complications when addiction is involved.

 The Family Dynamics of Addiction

+On the flip side, if someone is in recovery from addiction but do not have a supportive family, that person may need to set some healthy boundaries with their family.
 When you have toxic family members, you have to find recovery separate from them.
-Here’s a guide to how to recover without a supportive family.
+Here is a concise guide to recovering without a supportive family.

 How Can Family Therapy Help?

-These sessions may involve the addict, or they may not.
-The primary objective is for the family to understand the impact their support (or lack of it) can affect the addict’s recovery.
+Therapy sessions may or may not involve the addict.
+The primary objective is for the family to understand the impact of their support (or lack thereof) on the addict’s recovery.
 Here is a breakdown of the ways in which a family is involved in a person’s experience with rehab and recovery.